AAAAAAsuka/Impress/README.md

 * ```pg_iters```: Number of iterations to execute the Photoguard method, default is 200.

 ### Execute Impress
-For data protected by Glaze, to use Impress to remove protective noise, please execute the following code:
+For data protected by photoguard, to use Impress to remove protective noise, please execute the following code:
 ```bash
 python pg_mask_pur_helen.py \
         --attack_type=$attack_type \